ksw2000/hackmd-to-html-cli/README.md

 </html>
 ```

+## Develop

+1. `npm run lint` to check the format of source code.
+2. `npm test` to test this package, which generates result from `./example` into `./output`.

 ## TODO

-+ Provide more template & styles
++ Provide more templates & styles
 + Automatically generate HTML `<title>`
 + Support more HackMD [syntax](https://hackmd.io/features-tw?both)
     + Graphviz